Just-Roma/WebRestorer/README.md

 # WebRestorer
 Restores webpages to a readable state by removing different annoyances.

+The only intention of this extension is to speed up the reading of web content.
+It is not some general solution to removal of all popups.
+It can improve your surfing experience but can also break complex web apps (eg Github).
+To solve this break-problem, either disable the extension or update the `consts/sites.js` file.
 # Installation
 1. Download ZIP.
 2. Unzip the file in some folder.